Bali Holiday Visa for Australians: New Visa-Free Travel Policy, Cost & Requirements (2026)

 Source: Special – bali holiday visa

-Starting in June 2025, anyone extending a visa or stay permit must visit a local immigration office in person for biometric verification.
-This means they will take your fingerprints and a new photo.
+As a security measure, anyone extending a visa or stay permit has been required to visit a local immigration office in person for biometric verification since June 2025.
+This means immigration officers will take your fingerprints and a new photograph.

 Our advice is to start your extension process at least two weeks before your current visa expires to ensure everything is processed smoothly.
-You can handle it yourself or use a reputable visa agent to guide you for more seamless process.
+You can handle it yourself or use a reputable visa agent to guide you through the process more smoothly.

 Read More: Indonesia’s Golden Visa: Everything You Need to Know

-No matter which you choose, don’t forget to pay your Bali Tourism Levy and complete the All Indonesia Arrival Card before you fly.
-A little planning goes a long way, taking care of these essentials ensures a smooth arrival, so you can kick off your Bali adventure the moment you step off the plane.
+A little planning goes a long way.
+Taking care of these essentials can help ensure a smooth arrival, allowing you to begin your Bali adventure from the moment you step off the plane.

 FAQ